What was life like in 1980’s Britain?

 1980’s Britain heralded the age of computer technology.
-Building on a history of space travel in the 70’s when we sent a man to the moon, the 80’s began in a confident and pioneering spirit.
-We weren’t constricted by the mere shackles of our terrestrial planet; we were only limited by the bounds of our imagination.
-So, the possibility of extra-terrestrials and encounters of a third kind were something that we were all secretly looking out for.
-We explore what life was like in 1980’s Britain in more detail :
+Building on a history of space travel in the 70’s, when we sent a man to the moon, the 80’s began in a confident and pioneering spirit.
+The 80’s, no longer constricted by the mere shackles of our terrestrial planet, only limited by the bounds of our imagination.
+So, the possibility of extra-terrestrials and encounters of a third kind became something that we all secretly looked out for.
+So, what was life was like in 1980’s Britain?

-In 1987 in a remarkable thaw of east-west relations between Reagan and Gorbachev, President Reagan challenged the Russian leader to “tear down the wall”.
-Two years later, the uprising German citizens on either side of the wall did it for him watched by an incredulous international audience who were critically aware of the significance of the act.
+1987 witnessed a remarkable thaw of east-west relations between Reagan and Gorbachev.
+President Reagan challenged the Russian leader to “tear down the wall”.
+Two years later, uprising German citizens, on either side of the wall, did just that.
+Watched by an incredulous international audience, all remained critically aware of the significance of the act.

 Here at Sweet and Nostalgic we have a great range of 1980’s Gift Ideas.
 Come and have a look at what life was like in 1980’s Britain, our products give you a warm nostalgic flavour for this wonderful decade.
 Our range covers the whole of the 20th Century, so there’s something on our site for everyone interested in the most influential century that the world has known to date.